arungudelli/angularjswiki/content/angular/understanding-angulars-ngif-else-then-with-examples/index.md

       }
 ```

-  * But the component view remains the same foreach property we have to use `async` pipe and ? operator
+  * But the component view remains the same foreach property we have to use `async` pipe and ?
+Operator
   * And we cannot display alternate template during the data load.

 The ideal solution will be something like below